Accredited Online Mediation and Arbitration Training

 Family mediation deals with issues like separation, divorce, custody, and parenting plans.
 This certificate covers practical techniques for resolving conflicts while managing complex family dynamics.
 The goal is to help families navigate relationship breakdowns.

 Accreditation: The Family Mediation certificate is accredited by the ADR Institute of Canada (ADRIC), ADR Institute of Ontario (ADRIO), and the Ontario Association for Family Mediation (OAFM).
-Recognized by Family Mediation Canada (FMC).
+Recognized by Family Mediation Canada (FMC) and Mediate BC.

 Length: 12 weeks

-- The Advanced Family Mediation class fulfills 21 of the 40 specialized training requirements required for the Q.Med designation through ADRIC/ADRIO.
+• The Advanced Family Mediation class fulfills 21 of the 40 specialized training requirements required for the Qualified Mediator (Q.Med) designation through ADRIC/ADRIO.

 Intergenerational Mediation